Is investing risky?

 Doing nothing also carries risk.

-Over time, inflation (when prices slowly rise and money buys less than before) reduces what your savings can do for you.
+Over time, inflation (when prices slowly rise and your money buys less than before) reduces what your savings can do for you.
 It doesn’t feel like a big deal, but it’s very real.

 Pou résumé